MannyBinning/url_shortner/README.md

 - Once submitted the short URL is provided.
 - List has been created for the user to view the other URLs in the Database.

-# Data Structure
+# Data Structure and Features
 For this Project, MongoDB has been used to store the Data.
 The Data stored in this scenario is the original URL so the user can be redirected to it when page is loaded.
 New URL is stored in order for the the user to access the webpage using the url.
 Also, the unique letters for each URL are store in order to the stop the system to create a same URL for different websites.

+There is a Navigation bar added at the top of the screen with a simple Home page and URLs Page link; where the Home page will take the user to the initial stage and the URL page link will provide them with a list of previous URLs.
+An input area is provided for the user to submit their link.
+Once submitted, a card is shown to the customer with the appropriate message and new URL next to it.
+If a shortened URL has already been created in the past, then the user will be shown with that same URL saved previously.

 # Deployment